 Overview

 Born and raised in Brampton, Ontario, Gordon Shadrach has lived and worked in Toronto for over 25 years.
 The artist started painting in 2013 and paints in oil on wood or canvas and in 2020, he returned to his original field of study (textiles) by exhibiting textile-based installation pieces.
-Shadrach has exhibited in solo and group art shows in Canada and the United States, and his work was included in an exhibit developed by the Royal Ontario Museum titled, “Here We Are Here: Black Canadian Contemporary Art”, which was also presented at the Montreal Museum of Fine Arts and at the Art Gallery of Nova Scotia.
+Shadrach has exhibited in solo and group art shows in Canada, the United States and The Bahamas.
+His work appears in various notable collections such as the Wedge Collection, The Wright Collection, CCH Pounder, The Agnes Etherington Art Centre, the City of Toronto and the Art Gallery of Hamilton.
+Shadrach was recently the lead artist and co-curator of Dis/Mantle, an immersive installation at the Spadina Museum, as part of the City of Toronto's Awakenings program

 Gordon Shadrach has appeared as a panelist on the TVO’s the Agenda (Reinventing the Museum) and CBC Radio’s Metro Morning (Group of Seven Out, Under-represented Artists In at the AGO), and his community engagement includes working with Toronto’s Nia Centre for the Arts as a creative consultant, and as a a team member to develop and implement the Black Youth Design Initiative (BYDI) at OCAD.